proxmox/ceph/ceph/doc/index.rst

  Welcome to Ceph
 =================

-Ceph uniquely delivers **object, block, and file storage in one unified system**.
+Ceph delivers **object, block, and file storage in one unified system**.

 .. warning::